toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [hardv](https://github.com/dongyx/hardv) - A CLI flashcard app for UNIX-compatible systems, conforming to the UNIX philosophy.
 * [mdfc](https://github.com/bttger/markdown-flashcards) - Easily create and study flashcards using a Markdown file with spaced repetition.
 * [py_flashcards](https://github.com/M4THYOU/py_flashcards) - Text-only CLI flashcards parsed from Markdown file.
+* [revise-tui](https://github.com/noelzubin/revise-tui) - A TUI Anki client.
+Revise is a command-line program used to schedule the review of items using spaced repetition.
 * [speki](https://github.com/tbs1996/speki) - Manage flashcards in the terminal similar to anki.
 * [ToRRential Card processor](https://github.com/Constantin1489/trrc) - A command-line program to add a card to Anki using AnkiConnect API.
 * [tui-deck](https://github.com/mebitek/tui-deck) - A TUI frontend for Nextcloud Deck app.